toots/tsync/terraform/README.md

 ## Bucket lifecycle

-Each store installs one rule that expires everything under its `shares_prefix` after `cache_expiry_days` (default 30), so cached artifacts and their manifests don't accumulate.
+Each store installs one rule that expires everything under `tsync/shares/` after `cache_expiry_days` (default 30), so cached artifacts and their manifests don't accumulate.
 Keep `cache_expiry_days` **≥ the longest `tsync share --expires` you hand out** — expiring a manifest revokes its link, so a short lifecycle window